Private Health Insurance for Individuals and Families

 • Laboratory services

-For example, if you become pregnant and you have a private health insurance plan, your health insurance policy is required by law to cover your maternity care as well as care for your newborn.
+For example, if you become pregnant and you have a private health insurance plan, your health insurance policy is required by law to cover your maternity care as well as some care for your newborn.
 This includes pregnancy check-ins with your doctor, as well as the delivery in the hospital.

 Coverage levels of private health insurance